bhavnarohit/Trendy-Cart-Annual-Report/README.md

 # 📊 Trendy Cart Annual Report

 ## 📝 Project Overview
-This project analyzes the **annual performance of Trendy Cart**, focusing on sales, customer behavior, and product performance.
-The goal is to identify trends, top-performing categories, and key business insights that can help optimize decision-making.
+This project analyzes the **annual performance of Trendy Cart**, focusing on sales, customer behavior, and product performance.The  Store wants to create an annual sales report for 2024.
+So that, the owner of the  store can understand their customers and grow more sales in 2024 & 2025.

+Dataset used
 ---
+Questions (KPIs)
+Compare the sales and orders using single chart.

+Which month got the highest sales and orders?

+Who purchased more - Men or Women?

+What are different order status in 2022?

+List top 10 states contributingto the sales?

+Relation between age and gender based on number of orders.

+Which Channel is contributing maximum to the sales?

+Highest selling category?

+Percentage of Total Orders delivered

+Dashboard Interaction View Dashboard
 ## 🎯 Objectives
 - Track **monthly and annual sales performance**
 - Identify **top-selling products and categories**